score-spec/score-compose/CONTRIBUTING.md

 To submit any kinds of improvements, please consider the following:

 - Submit an [issue](https://github.com/score-spec/score-compose) describing your proposed change.
 - Want to get started?
-Pick an open issue from our [Good First Issues](https://github.com/score-spec/score-compose/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22good%20first%20issue%22).
+Pick an open issue from our [Good First and Help Wanted Issues](https://clotributor.dev/search?foundation=cncf&project=score).
 - Fork this repository, develop and test your changes.
 - Create a `feature` branch and submit a pull request against the `main` branch.